James Patton Preston: Biography

 James Patton Preston was born at Smithfield Plantation, in what is now Blacksburg, Virginia.
 He attended the College of William and Mary from 1790 to 1795 and managed his family's vast estate, which included the land that is now the campus of Virginia Tech and large portions of its college farm.
 The 7,500-acre (30 km²) tract previously known as Draper's Meadow was granted sometime before 1737 by Governor Robert Dinwiddie to Preston's great uncle and namesake, Colonel James Patton, an Irish sea captain turned land speculator who had died in the Draper's Meadow Massacre.
 A member of the Democratic-Republican Party, he served for four years the Virginia State Senate, and two years in the Virginia House of Delegates.

-Preston in 1803.
-Portrait by Gilbert Stuart.

-He joined the United States Army for the War of 1812, serving as lieutenant colonel and second in command of the 12th Infantry Regiment.
+Preston joined the United States Army for the War of 1812, serving as lieutenant colonel and second in command of the 12th Infantry Regiment.
 He was promoted to colonel of the 23rd Infantry Regiment in August 1813 and served until being seriously wounded at the Battle of Crysler's Farm in Ontario.

 After the war, Preston returned to the House of Delegates.
 He served as the 20th Governor of Virginia from 1816 to 1819.
 His term was marked by the state's payment of more than $1.5 million in debt incurred to cover expenses during the War of 1812 and the establishment of the University of Virginia.

 After leaving office, Preston served as Postmaster of Richmond before retiring to his estate.

 He died at Smithfield Plantation on May 4, 1843, and is buried in the estate's cemetery.

 Preston County, Virginia (now West Virginia) was formed in 1818 and named in his honor.
 Also named for him is a residence hall at William and Mary.